JumaJuiceTime/jumajuicetime.github.io/_pages/ideas.md

   - Free will vs fate
   - Evil magic or evil people?
   - The true cost of religious sacrifice vs the benefit
-  - Classical era
+  - Late Bronze Age era
     - Post war or campaign
   - Urae are lizardfolk
     - Dragonborn hold a place of honor
       - Created through a ritual?
-  - Elven Oracles
+  - Oracles
   - Blood mist
     - Tied to lunar or star activity?
       - A Red star?
-  - Medieval armies were 1-6k at times, even led by a king